 All subject leads, and new members of staff, at whatever level of experience as practitioners, will actively contribute to the network, playing their part as we work as a Team.
 Principals will also encourage teachers to build links with neighbouring schools, and attend relevant County subject network meetings.
 SALs will attend the latter, as well as AQA networks, and cascade.
-Monitoring of Curriculum to support Principals and Leaders in school is further supported by School Development Team, where we may engage SALs or other subject specialists to support specific aspects of School Improvement, and through the external Improvement partner.
+Monitoring of Curriculum to support Principals and Leaders in school is further supported by the Curriculum Lead, Director of Education and the external Improvement partner within the School Development Team.